OldhamMade/dashclock/README.md

     $ sudo apt-get update && sudo apt-get upgrade -y

-Now that we're up to date, we'll install the base system.
+Now that we're up to date, we'll install some dependencies for the screen:

+    $ sudo apt-get install raspberrypi-ui-mods raspberrypi-net-mods

+And then the base system.
 Our goal is to set up a system where:

   1. the system boots and a user is logged in automatically
   2. the webserver starts